 Dump The HMC shuts down the logical partition and initiates a main storage or system memory dump.

-For AIX and Linux logical partitions, the HMC also notifies the logical partition that it will be shut down.
-For IBM i logical partitions, the processors are stopped immediately.
-After the shutdown is complete, the logical partition is immediately restarted.
-(IBM i logical partitions are restarted multiple times so that the logical partition can store the dump information.)
+For Linux logical partitions, the HMC also notifies the logical partition that it will be shut down.
 Use this option if a portion of the operation system appears hung and you want a dump of the logical partition for analysis.